 On June 23, 2017, Mosaic was made available, and it received favorable reviews.
 It was their 12th studio album and their 10th straight to make its US Billboard 200 Top 10 debut.
 With 39,000 album-equivalent units, of which 37,000 were sales of just the album, it debuted at number six.

-The first single from Mosaic, “Too Much to Think,” was made available by the group on March 9.
-The singles “Too Late” and “Perfect Mistake” were then released by 311.
-After the original guitarist for the band was detained for streaking, the band took its name from the Omaha police code for indecent exposure.
+The first single from Mosaic, called “Too Much to Think,” came out on March 9.
+311 then released the singles “Too Late” and “Perfect Mistake.”
+The band got its name from the Omaha police code for indecent exposure, after their original guitarist got in trouble for streaking.

 Frequently Asked Questions